 Based on the latest market study by iData Research, there are over 1 million hernia repair surgeries performed every year in the United States.
 A hernia is a condition in which part of the intestine bulges through a weak area in the abdominal muscles, so hernia repair involves repositioning this intestine back into the body cavity.
-The surgery is currently the only treatment for a hernia, and repairs can be done with the open repair or laparoscopic techniques.
+The surgery is currently the only treatment for a hernia, and repairs can be done with open repair or laparoscopic techniques.

 The overall U.S. hernia repair market is expected to grow by approximately 8% year after year until 2026.
 However, this growth trajectory might be affected by a variety of factors.